m-ke/3dio-website/src/use-case/home-staging-augmented-reality.md

-# Bringing Augemented Reality to the web
+# Bringing Augmented Reality to the web

 Augmented Reality opens up entirely new ways of user interaction.
 Thanks to ARKit (native iOS implementation by Apple) and ARCore ( Google Android pendant ) Augmented Reality is finally becoming what is was promised to be some time ago.